The Co-operative Group: Federal services

 The Co-op acts as a wholesaler for stores owned by other consumers' co-operatives and is the manager for the Cooperative federation, Co-operative Federal Trading Services.

 Franchising

 Co-op Franchise was established in 2019 and offers a franchised Co-op convenience store model.
 Franchise partners must share the Co-op's values and principles and meet other criteria.
 Costcutter founder, Colin Graves, was the first chair of the Co-op's 'Wholesale and Franchising Advisory Board'.
 Around 100 franchised Co-op convenience stores are planned by the end of 2026.

 Life services

-Funerals and pre-paid funeral plans
+Loans, Funerals and pre-paid funeral plans

 Co-op Funeralcare is the UK's largest Funeral Director, with over 800 funeral homes in England, Scotland and Wales, most of which now operate using the Co-op Funeralcare brand.
 Revenue for the division was £271m in 2022.

 Legal advice

 Co-op Legal Services (CLS) is a legal services provider registered in England and Wales.
 Services cover family law and divorce, writing wills, probate, conveyancing, personal injury and employment law.
 The group announced the formation of this division, based in Bristol, in April 2006.
 The business also provides Scottish and Northern Irish legal services through partnerships with Brodies LLP and Wilson Nesbitt and does not operate outside the UK, including the Isle of Man.
 In 2018, CLS acquired Simplify Probate, the UK's second largest provider of probate services.
 CLS has targeted £100m in annual turnover by 2027, up from £39m in 2021.